fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

 <p style="text-align: justify;">RDS - Amazon Relational Database Service<a href="https://aws.amazon.com/rds/">[1]</a><a href="https://digitalcloud.training/amazon-rds/">[2]</a><a href="https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_CommonTasks.BackupRestore.html">[3]</a>.</p>
 <ul>
   <li>Use EC2 instance</li>
   <li>Benefits to deploy database on RDS instead EC2: hardware provision, database setup, Automated backup and software patching.
 It reduce the database administration tasks.
-There is no need to manage OS</li>
+There is no need to manage OS.
+You can only create read replicas of databases running on RDS.</li>
   <li>RDS types for it: SQL Server, Oracle, MySQL, PostgreSQL, MariaDB</li>
   <li>It's possible encrypt the RDS instances using AWS Key Management Service (KMS) and snapshot</li>
   <li>Sales up by increaing instance size (compute and storage)</li>